-A broad two-semester survey integrating important geographical, intellectual, cultural, social, political, and economic developments within the world's major civilizations from earliest times to the 17th century first semester and from the 17th century to present in the second semester.
+A broad two-semester survey integrating important geographical, intellectual, cultural, social, political, and economic developments within the world's major civilizations from earliest times to the 17th century in the

-H228 U.S. History Comprehensive (3)
+H228 U. S. History Comprehensive (3)

 A broad survey integrating significant political, economic, geographical, social, and cultural developments from colonial times to the present.